 With a new business, home and now new baby in the mix, Kristy is one busy entrepreneur, welcomed back to the Sault!

-Vibe Eatery and Juice Co. is located at 112 March St. in downtown Sault Ste.
+Location: 112 March St.- downtown Sault Ste.
 Marie, Ontario.

 Kristy was kind enough to share this recipe for the soup I enjoyed at the restaurant… it is so delicious!